LockBlock-dev/LockBot/README.md

 • You can configure default prefix and default language in [config.json](/config.json)

-• To add any language, just go to [languages](/core/languages) folder, create a .json file and name with the ISO 3166-1 norm.
+• To add any language, just go to [languages](/core/languages) folder, create a .json file and name it with the ISO 3166-1 norm.
 Exemple : [en.json](/core/languages/en.json) for the international english.

 ## Potential bugs

-• When the bot doesnt have settings for guilds (if no one talked yet), `say` command can crashes with a JSON parse error.
+• When the bot doesnt have settings for guilds (if no one talked yet in the guild), `say` command can crashes with a JSON parse error.
 In the future i'll do this part with a Database.

 ## Copyright